adamlhayes/adamlhayes.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-* Economist at the Washington Department of Ecology.
 * Ph.D. in Public Policy from the University of Washington with a concentration in economics and environmental policy.
+* My work at Ecology has been on hazardous chemicals, benefits of non-compliance, and fish valuation.
 * My academic research is primarily in the field of fisheries economics and management.

 Personal
 ======